ibm-cloud-docs/containers/cs_network_policy.md

 ```
 {: codeblock}

+The `spec.podSelector.matchLabels` section lists the labels for the Srv1 backend service so that the policy applies only _to_ those pods.
+The `spec.ingress.from.podSelector.matchLabels` section lists the labels for the Srv1 frontend service so that ingress is permitted only _from_ those pods.

 Then, they create a similar Kubernetes network policy that allows traffic from the backend to the database:

 ```